Foot Massage In Pregnancy: Is It Safe, Benefits And Risks

 MomJunction believes in providing reliable, research-backed information to you.
 As per our strong editorial policy requirements, we base our health articles on references (citations) taken from authority sites, international journals, and research studies.
 However, if you find any incongruencies, feel free to write to us.

-Receiving a foot massage in pregnancy may be relaxing and is believed to be beneficial for mothers experiencing swollen feet, a common side effect of pregnancy.
-In addition, massages may help reduce anxiety, alleviate the symptoms of depression, reduce the aches and pains of pregnancy, and improve delivery and neonataliThe first 28 days or the first month of a newborn’s life health outcomes (1).
+Foot massage during pregnancy may be relaxing and is believed to be beneficial for mothers experiencing swollen feet, a common side effect of pregnancy.
+In addition, massages may also have emotional benefits such as reducing anxiety, easing symptoms of depression, relieving pregnancy aches and pains, and improving delivery and neonataliThe first 28 days or the first month of a newborn’s life health outcomes (1).

 A gentle foot massage may help comfort a woman experiencing physical, physiological, and emotional changes during pregnancy.
 Read on to learn more about the benefits and safety measures to be taken while indulging in a foot massage during pregnancy.